brandur/sorg/content/drafts/postgres-reads.md

 ---
-title: Using Postgres WAL to Eliminate Stale Reads
+#title: Using Postgres WAL to Eliminate Stale Reads
-#title: Scaling With Read Replication and Using Postgres WAL to Eliminate Stale Reads
+title: Scaling Postgres with Read Replicas & Using WAL to Counter Stale Reads
 location: Osaka
 published_at: 2017-11-11T23:54:10Z
 hook: TODO